 ISFJ vs ESFP

-The ESFP is The Entertainer of the Myers-Briggs personality type spectrum.
+The ESFP is The Entertainer of the 16 personalities spectrum.
 They are extroverts who live in the moment and convince everyone around to join in the celebration.
 Moreover, they are generous with their time and energy and have an irresistible charisma.

 Due to their dominant Se (Extraverted Sensing) function, ESFP people have a natural eye for aesthetics and style.
 They like to be up to date with the trends (in fashion and interior design) to keep up their appearance.
 In addition, ESFPs are always eager for new sensory information, which can make them seem a bit opportunistic; for example, they don’t really like setting long-term goals out of fear of missing great opportunities in the present, so they tend to keep their options open.
 Forever friendly and warm, The Entertainer personality type is supportive and caring, which makes them amazing friends and partners.
 After all, their greatest joy in life is to be surrounded by good friends while they remain the soul of the party.
 As expected, many famous ESFPs are actors and entertainers, but you can also find them in many other jobs and positions that require working with others (they are extroverted, after all).